 - 4 oz pimentos (in jar) drained diced

 - 1/2 cup frozen peas

-- Bring the water to a boil.
-Set aside.
-Heat oil in a medium saucepan over medium-low heat.
-Stir in diced onions, chicken bouillon and sazón seasoning until soft, 5 minutes.
+- Heat oil in a medium saucepan over medium-low heat.
+Stir in diced onions, chicken bouillon, Sazón seasoning and saffron.
+Saute until soft, 5 minutes.
 Stir in diced bell peppers, tomatoes (See Note 1).
 Stir to mix and cook 5 minutes more.

 - Remove lid, fluff with fork and add frozen peas and pimentos.
 Toss to mix in and cover.
 Allow to rest 5 minutes.
 Fluff again, season to taste if needed and serve.